MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Results (bool) - Returns `true` if no errors related to this command.

+### StartWifiHotspot

+Starts Misty II broadcasting its own wireless network.

+This command lets you use Misty II as a soft access point, which is useful in environments with no local networks, or networks that Misty can't connect to (such as captive networks).

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+Follow these steps to use Misty as a WiFi hotspot:

+1. Boot up the robot.
+2. Issue a `StartWifiHotspot` command.
+3. Issue a [`GetDeviceInformation`](./#getdeviceinformation) command to access the network ID and password for Misty's access point.
+In the `GetDeviceInformation` response data, the network ID is stored in the `currentProfileName` field, and the password is stored in the `currentPreSharedKey` field.
+Use these credentials to connect your computer or another WiFi enabled device to Misty's access point.
+4. Use Misty's standard IP address - `192.168.43.1` - to connect to the robot and issue commands from your connected device.
+5. When you are finished using Misty as an access point, issue a `StopWifiHotspot` command.

+{{box op="start" cssClass="boxed tipBox"}}
+**Tip:** If you plan to use Misty as a hotspot in an environment where you are unable to connect to any wireless networks, you may consider writing a JavaScript or .NET skill that runs on startup to issue the commands that create the access point.
+You can code Misty to display the credentials for the access point on her screen, or even to speak them out loud.
+Otherwise you must find a way to issue the REST API commands to start broadcasting WiFi over a separate network connection.
+{{box op="end"}}

+POST &lt;robot-ip-address&gt;/api/networks/hotspot/start

+Parameters

+* None

+Return Values

+* result (boolean) - Returns `true` if no errors related to this command.

+### StopWifiHotspot

+Stops Misty II broadcasting its own wireless network.

+To enable Misty as a soft access point, follow the steps in the documentation for the [`StartWifiHotspot`](./#startwifihotspot) command.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+POST &lt;robot-ip-address&gt;/api/networks/hotspot/stop

+Parameters

+* None

+Return Values

+* result (boolean) - Returns `true` if no errors related to this command.

 ### UpdateBaseHazardManagementSettings

 Changes the hazard system settings for Misty's bump and time-of-flight sensors.